gordtulloch/pythonEkosFiles/README.md

 Getters and setters are implemented for all elements of the XML based files

-STATUS: Still working on Sequence, Schedule not yet done
+STATUS: Still working on Sequence, Schedule not yet done.
+Currently supports v2.6 of Ekos files